nicosouv/lagoon/OAUTH_SETUP.md

-# OAuth Setup Guide for SlackShip
+# OAuth Setup Guide for Lagoon

-This guide explains how to configure OAuth authentication for SlackShip so users can log in with "Login with Slack" button.
+This guide explains how to configure OAuth authentication for Lagoon so users can log in with "Login with Slack" button.

 ## Why OAuth?